Nexus-Protocol/documentation/SC_api_for_frontend.md

 #### **calculat basset manual vault APR**

 Manual means if user will do borrow & deposit by himself.
-User will have lower LTV then bAsset vault.
+User will have lower LTV then bAssetVault.
 So, basically, all numbers will be smaller.
 To get difference between manual and vault:
 ```python
 nexus_basset_vault_strategy_aim_ltv = 0.8;\